 Statue of upright seated cat, wearing a necklace

-In ancient times cats were worshipped as gods; they have not forgotten this.
+In ancient times cats were worshipped as gods; they have not forgotten this. — Terry Pratchett

-Ancient Egyptians revered cats and worshiped the goddess Bastet, who could appear in human form with a feline head, or as a cat.
+Ancient Egyptians revered cats, and worshiped the goddess Bastet, who could appear in human form with a feline head, or as a cat.
 Bronze and wood cat statuettes were placed as votive offerings at temples, and some were hollow and held cat mummies, preserving the remains for eternity.

 Cat mummies and bones have been found at several sites, but the city of Bubastis, located in the Nile delta, north of Cairo, is known as the cult center for cat worship.
 Bubastis seems to have been overrun with cats, who were fed and cared for, and buried in the temple precincts when they died.
-Although cat mummies are found over an extended period, many date to the Ptolemaic period from 332 to 31 BC.
+Although cat mummies are found over an extended period, many date to the Ptolemaic Period from 332 to 31 B.C.

-Over 2,000 years later, Egypt was becoming a center of the nascent field of archaeology.
-From 1887 to 1889, Swiss archaeologist and Egyptologist Édouard Naville led excavations at Bubastis, also known as Tell Basta.
+Over two thousand years later, Egypt was becoming a center of the nascent field of archaeology.
+From 1887 to 1889 Swiss archaeologist and Egyptologist Édouard Naville led excavations at Bubastis, also known as Tell Basta.
 His excavations, which followed years of uncontrolled digging, yielded a wide range of cat representations, from life-sized to small votive bronzes.
 By the turn of the century, thousands of cat statuettes had flooded museums and the European art market.
 The demand for these charming feline bronzes reportedly led to a market for forgeries as well.

 History Inscribed on the Base of a Bronze Cat